 A factory constructor is then created, initializing final variables from the JSON object passed in.

-Lastly, a function is created that takes in a JSON string and passes in the decoded JSON object to the factory constructor.
+Lastly, a function is created that takes in a JSON string and passes the decoded JSON object to the factory constructor.

 Back in the lib/login.dart